iLib-js/ilib-mono/README.md

 of these directories to best fit your project, and/or scan additional source directories.

-What an app's directory tree may look like after `ilib-assemble` is done:
+Here's what your app's directory tree may look like after `ilib-assemble` is finished running:

 ```
 .